Cascadia Health Visa Sponsorship Jobs USA

 Education:

-Specialized Knowledge, Skills and Abilities:
+Specialized Knowledge, Skills And Abilities

 Working Conditions

-Work is performed in a secure (locked) residential setting.
-As a transitional program specializing in assisting individuals in moving to lower levels of support and structure, there is a strong emphasis on community reintegration, utilizing a comprehensive rehabilitation program that includes therapy and skills-building groups, dual-diagnosis treatment, nutrition and exercise, a vocational training program and staff-escorted community outings.
-The program adheres to a Harm Reduction model, incorporating Trauma Informed Care and Motivational Interviewing strategies through individual and group therapeutic services, as well as individualized and group basic life (cooking, housekeeping, budgeting) and social skills training.
-Daily routines may be hectic and will likely require the Program Supervisor I to perform various functions of the site and, on occasion, perform the tasks of other employees as needed.
+Work is performed in a residential setting with staff onsite 24/7 to provide care, education, and assistance to those in need.
+The program incorporates Trauma Informed Care and Motivational Interviewing strategies through individual and group therapeutic services, as well as individualized and group basic life (cooking, housekeeping, budgeting) and social skills training.
+Daily routines may be hectic and will likely require the Counselor III to perform various site functions and perform the tasks of other employees as needed.
+Periodically, staff may be required to work a double shift if the need arises, due to the staffing requirements within each program.
 Meal periods and breaks are subject to interruption.
 Universal Precautions and remaining alert to the environment are critical to address the potential for violent behavior, exposure to disease, biohazards, noise and contaminants.

-Mental Demands: The work assigned is diverse and involves addressing new and unusual circumstances in which outcomes may negatively affect costs, employee morale or clients.
+The work assigned is diverse and involves addressing new and unusual circumstances in which outcomes may negatively affect costs, employee morale or clients.
 The work regularly involves a degree of unpredictability and disruption of planned tasks requiring a flexible time management approach.

 Benefits